-The final exam will consist of multiple-choice questions covering the lectures, films, and reading assignments.
+The exam will consist of multiple-choice questions covering the lectures, films, and reading assignments.
 You are responsible for all the material in the assigned readings even if this material is not covered in class.
-The final exam covers the material covered after the midterm and is NOT cumulative.
 The exam will be administered IN A CLASSROOM and is 2 hours in length.
-No aids or electronic devices will be allowed during the exam.
+No aids or electronic devices will be allowed during examinations.
 Computer-marked multiple-choice tests and/or exams may be subject to submission for similarity review by software that will check for unusual coincidences in answer patterns that may indicate cheating.